clinical-genomics-uppsala/poppy_uppsala/docs/intro.md

 Replaces pomfrey GRCh37.
 The design allows for clinical use as well as for research applications.

-Typically, the sequencing experiments are performed in multiplex settings on machines like NextSeq and NovaSeqX.
+Typically, the sequencing experiments are performed in multiplexed samples on machines like NextSeq and NovaSeqX.

 ## Pipeline
 The poppy pipeline analyses tumor-only blood/bone marrow samples and reports small variants, CNVs against the Twist Myeloid gene panel.